miriamkos/rdm-configurable-content-donders/doc/help/faq.rst

     There are three collection types, one for data acquisition (Data Acquisition Collection), one for research documentation (Research Documentation Collection) and one for data sharing (Data Sharing Collection).

     - **Data Acquisition Collection (DAC).** In a Data Acquisition Collection, the research data are archived in their original form.
 Here, "original" means without any manipulations that limit future analyses of these data.
-To learn more about the files that you must upload to a Data Acquisition Collection, see :ref:`what to upload for DAC <faq-dac-files>`.
+To learn more about the files that you must upload to a Data Acquisition Collection, see :ref:`what to upload to a DAC <faq-dac-files>`.

     - **Research Documentation Collection (RDC).** When a paper is accepted for publication, the associated RDC must document the process via which data are converted into the to-be-published results.
 Prior to the paper being accepted for publication, the RDC can be used as a collaboration platform via which all kinds of files are shared (analysis scripts, preliminary figures, the different versions of the paper, ...).
-To learn more about the files that you must upload to a RDC, see this FAQ.
+To learn more about the files that you must upload to a RDC, see :ref:`what to upload to a RDC <faq-rdc-files>`.

     .. _faq-dsc:

     - **Data Sharing Collection (DSC).** A DSC contains the data on which the published results are based, allowing other researchers to extend scientific findings by re-analyzing data with new methods, and/or by addressing new research questions using these data.
-To learn more about the files that you must upload to a DSC, see :ref:`faq-organise-data-collections`.
+To learn more about the files that you must upload to a DSC, see :ref:`what to upload to a DSC <faq-dsc-files>`.

 .. _faq-how-to-request-collection: